banzaicloud/koperator-docs/content/docs/ssl.md

     - kafka-headless

 - **For internal listeners which are exposed by a normal service** (kafka-all-broker), CNAME must be "kafka-all-broker.kafka.svc.cluster.local"
 - **For external listeners**, you need to use the advertised load balancer hostname as CNAME.
 The hostname need to be specified in the **KafkaCluster** custom resource with **hostnameOverride**, and the **accessMethod** has to be "LoadBalancer".
-For details about this override, see Step 5 in {{% xref "/docs/supertubes/kafka-operator/external-listener/index.md#loadbalancer" %}}.
+For details about this override, see Step 5 in {{% xref "/docs/external-listener/index.md#loadbalancer" %}}.

 ## Using Kafka ACLs with SSL

-> Note: {{< kafka-operator >}} provides only basic ACL support.
+> Note: Koperator provides only basic ACL support.
 For a more complete and robust solution, consider using the [Streaming Data Manager](https://banzaicloud.com/products/supertubes/) product.
-> {{< include-headless "doc/kafka-operator-supertubes-intro.md" >}}
+> {{< include-headless "kafka-operator-intro.md" >}}

 If you choose not to enable ACLs for your Apache Kafka cluster, you may still use the `KafkaUser` resource to create new certificates for your applications.
 You can leave the `topicGrants` out as they will not have any effect.